DarrenZal/Quartz/content/SemanticDensityPrinciple.md

 Our empirical simulation compares estimated token counts for SQL and OWL representations. **It's crucial to understand that these token calculations are heuristics and approximations.** They aim to model aspects like representational compactness for explicitly stated facts and some benefits of inference (e.g., not needing to state all instances of a symmetric relationship explicitly). **These calculations are not a direct, exhaustive measure of all "machine-inferable propositions" as per the formal definition, especially for complex, multi-step logical inferences.** The simulation serves as an _illustration_ of potential representational efficiencies under specific assumptions, rather than a formal proof of semantic density according to Definition A.4.

+Our empirical simulation (see [[#C.2.3 Simulation Implementation Code]] for details and code) aims to illustrate this advantage quantitatively by comparing estimated token counts for SQL and OWL representations of equivalent domains.
+The simulation suggests that for a fixed context window (e.g., 4K tokens), OWL can accommodate more inferable facts, particularly as domain complexity (number of entities, types of relationships with logical characteristics) increases.
+It is important to note that **the token calculations in the simulation are heuristics** designed to model representational compactness for explicitly stated facts and some inference benefits.
+They are not a direct measure of all "machine-inferable propositions" as per the formal definition, especially for complex, multi-step inferences, but serve as an illustrative proxy for one aspect of semantic density.
+The resulting heatmap (Figure 4.1) shows this ratio of effective domain knowledge space, supporting the argument about compactness under these heuristic assumptions.

+![[semantic_density_smoothed.png]] **Figure 4.1**: Smoothed heatmap of an estimated semantic density ratio (OWL/SQL) based on heuristic token calculations, across varying numbers of entities and relationships per entity.
+Warmer regions indicate a greater estimated representational compactness advantage for OWL under the simulation's assumptions.

 #### C.2.1 Simulation Methodology

 Controlled variables: